4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/Request Types.md

 Three MDM Protocol commands—`UsersList`, `LogOutUser`, and `DeleteUser`—let the MDM server exercise control over the access of users to MDM devices in an educational environment.
 These commands are all available in iOS 9.3 and later and may be used only in Shared iPad mode.

-> **Note:**
-Enterprise apps are not supported on Shared iPads; only device-based apps installed under the Volume Purchase Program may be used.